 Where Do You Get Cocoa Flavanols?

 Finding the best chocolate for pharmacological benefits is not easy.
 There is no standardized way of determining the flavanol content of cocoa or chocolate by reading most labels.
 That’s why we like CocoaVia.
 Instead of chocolate, the company’s products offer standardized doses of cocoa flavanols.
 The new CardioHealth products provide 500 mg of cocoa flavanols per serving, whether it’s powder or capsules.
 What’s more, the Memory + product offers 750 mg in a daily dose.
 That corresponds to the amount that proved effective in studies.
-To get 15% off your purchase of any product at CocoaVia.com, use the discount code PEOPLES15 at checkout.
+To get 30% off your purchase at CocoaVia.com, use the discount code BFCM2024 at checkout.
+Between November 25 and December 5, 2024, save 30% on all CocoaVia products with the code BFCM2024 when you check out.

 We think their quality assurance program is outstanding.
 But you don’t have to take our word for it.
 ConsumerLab.com, one of the few organizations in the US to do objective evaluations of dietary supplements, chose CocoaVia™ Memory+ as its Top Pick for cocoa flavanol supplements.
 You can learn more here.